 Psalm 23, KJV

-The Lord wants to escort you to a wonderful place, it’s where there is a rich rest and a sweet intimacy– in spite, of conflict.
+The Lord wants to escort you to someplace wonderful, it’s where there is a rich rest and a sweet intimacy– in spite, of conflict.
 It is revealed in Psalm 23; it is more than poetry.
 It is a way of life.

 There is a place which we can enter into where Jesus is all there is.
 His dear presence pervades everything, and there is no doubt about His lordship.
 He rules completely, and He is “all-in-all.”

-There is very real evidence of exactly when you have appropriated this deeper life.
-It will happen when all and everything is laid down and renounced it.
+There is real evidence when you have appropriated this deeper life.
 There will be a surrender of all you have, and you will fully understand what it truly means to be His follower.
 There will be a complete renunciation of all rights to yourself.
 You will give it all up, with an insurmountable joy, just to walk with Him.

 Live on earth as if you’ve already died, and are now living in heaven with Him.